datalatte-ai/.github/profile/README.md

             alt="follow on Twitter"></a>
 </p>

-# datalatte: Milk Your Data
+# datalatte: Empowering Data Owners, Enlightening Insight Buyers

-Datalatte is a two-sided decentralized application (dApp) that focuses on enabling people to anonymize, tokenize, and monetize their personal data.
-Our initial focus is on survey data.
+datalatte is a two-sided decentralized application (dApp) that bridges the gap between data owners and insight buyers.
+We empower individuals to anonymize, tokenize, and monetize their personal data, with an initial focus on survey data, while providing insight buyers a platform to acquire valuable, privacy-preserving data through targeted surveys and access to anonymized secondary data from past surveys.

 ## What We Do
 1. **Data Owners:** We provide tools to help individuals anonymize, tokenize, and monetize their personal data.
 You own your data; we simply provide the tools for you to take control of it.